Slaviša Stojanović (footballer, born 1969)

 Slaviša Stojanović (born 6 December 1969) is a Slovenian professional football manager and former player.
-As manager, Stojanović has won the Slovenian PrvaLiga twice, with Domžale, and the Serbian SuperLiga once, with Red Star Belgrade.
+As a manager, he has won the Slovenian PrvaLiga twice, with Domžale, and the Serbian SuperLiga once, with Red Star Belgrade.

 Managerial career

 Early career

 Stojanović started his managerial career with the youth selections of Slovan.
 In 2001, he became the manager of the Slovenian Second League side Livar.

 Domžale

-He was appointed at Domžale in 2002.
+Stojanović was appointed manager of Domžale in 2002.
 In his first year in charge, Domžale were promoted to the national top division, the Slovenian PrvaLiga.
-In 2007 and 2008, Stojanović won back-to-back national titles with the team.
+In 2006–07 and 2007–08, Stojanović won back-to-back national titles with the team.

 UAE national team

-In 2009, he was appointed as an assistant manager of Srečko Katanec at the United Arab Emirates.
-In September 2011, Stojanovič and Katanec were sacked after two successive defeats in the third round of qualifiers for the 2014 FIFA World Cup.
+In June 2009, Stojanović was appointed as an assistant manager of Srečko Katanec at the United Arab Emirates national team.
+In September 2011, he and Katanec were both sacked after two successive defeats to Kuwait and South Korea in the 2014 FIFA World Cup qualifiers.

 Slovenia national team

-On 24 October 2011, Stojanović became the new manager of the Slovenia national team after the Football Association of Slovenia had had the contract with Matjaž Kek terminated by mutual agreement earlier that day.
-On 9 December 2012, he resigned as the manager of the Slovenia national team.
+On 24 October 2011, Stojanović became the new manager of the Slovenia national team after the Football Association of Slovenia terminated their contract with Matjaž Kek by mutual agreement earlier that day.
+On 9 December 2012, he resigned as the manager of the Slovenia national team after winning just three points in their first four opening games of the 2014 FIFA World Cup qualifiers.